 Today, the Columbia River Gorge remains a popular place for outdoor enthusiasts and nature lovers alike.
 Lined with waterfalls and packed with numerous hiking trails, riverside camping and recreation sites, as well as ideal wind conditions for water sports fanatics, the area remains as a major draw for individuals who live nearby or thousands of miles away.
 Visitors also frequent the Historic Columbia River Highway, the Dalles Dam, and the many wineries of the region.

 A perfect start to a Road Trip from Portland Or is to travel east on I-84 thru the Columbia River Gorge taking detours on the historic scenic highway whenever possible.
 The scenic highway offers stunning views of the gorge as well as the largest concentration of high waterfalls in North America.
+Starting in 2022 you must reserve a day pass to drive on the waterfall corridor section of the scenic highway past Multnomah falls.
+Click here to get your access permit.

 Top 10 things to see and do in the Gorge: